aws-samples/hub-and-spoke-with-inspection-vpc-terraform/single-account/README.md

 <!-- BEGIN_TF_DOCS -->
-# AWS Hub and Spoke Architecture with an Inspection VPC - Terraform Sample
+# AWS Hub and Spoke Architecture with an Inspection VPC - Single AWS Account

 This repository contains terraform code to deploy a sample AWS Hub and Spoke architecture with an Inspection VPC using AWS Network Firewall.
 The resources deployed and the architectural pattern they follow is purely for demonstration/testing purposes.